 Integration testing pinpoints weak spots and red flags to minimize exception handling defects before releasing the final build.
 Naturally, undetected integration failures are expensive to fix after the release of the product.
-And so, the developers have to perform deep system-level analysis to remove the defects.
+And so, the developers usually perform entire system-level analysis to remove the defects.

 Advantages of Integration Testing

-- Independent testing process – You don’t need to wait for all the modules to be available and unit tested.
-As soon as the relevant modules are available, QA can proceed with the integration testing.
+You don’t need to wait for all the modules to be available and unit tested.
+As soon as the relevant modules are available, the testing process continues and QA can proceed with the integration testing.